Rugs, perfume, couture: What PM and other MPs declared

 He did not declare any mortgage, suggesting those properties are owned outright.

 Luxon declared no gifts in the register, which was current as of January 31, 2022, when he had been leader for two months.
+He was also given a telling off by the registrar for submitting his return late - the only MP to do so.

 Several MPs declared interesting gifts.
 Foreign Minister Nanaia Mahuta declared a "Hajj Box and Al-Jazeera Perfumes gift box" from the Government of Qatar.